 You’re faced with huge objectives, but are working with limited resources.
 Your team is probably small, and every individual needs to add value and wear many hats.
 So what do you do when expectations are through the roof, but your team is spread thin?
 Find the best team members possible and build a workplace where they can thrive!

 Here at Codility, we’ve been fortunate to hire strong team members, and we do our best to empower them to do great work.
-But it hasn’t always been easy, so I checked in with Andrew Knowles, the office manager here in Codility’s San Francisco office, to learn how we’ve maintained hiring momentum and created our work culture.
+But it hasn’t always been easy, so I checked in with Andrew Knowles, the People Operations Manager here in Codility’s San Francisco office, to learn how we’ve maintained hiring momentum and created our work culture.

 Full disclosure - Andrew and I sit next to each other.
 This interview was conducted from our desks.